ThemeMountain/docs/source/_kant/integrations/other-esps.blade.md

 # Other ESPs Compatibility Notes

 Our templates work with most email service providers, even though a dedicated integration isn't included.
 The reason we don't provide an integration for them is mainly because these services don't provide a templating language that we can use to integrate our templates with their editors.

 You can, however, *upload the standard HTML version to these ESPs*, altough in some cases you will not be able to edit the content in a WYSIWYG editor, as it the case with the dedicated integrations we provide.

 The following is a compatibility table that lists any issues we've encountered while testing, with advice on how to handle them.

 ---

-## Generic
+## Generic Issues

 We have encountered the following issues in several email service providers that don't provide template integration capabilities, or a template editor.